 March 5th 2016 The Testimony of Kinsley Grace Trimble

 My wife Sara started contractions early in the morning on March 5th and by 1:03pm we heard the cry of a new born baby.
 We were rejoicing of God’s goodness and happy seeing the baby safe and sound.
 She had swallowed amniotic fluid and they were giving her oxygen to keep her up to speed breathing but when they would take the oxygen away her breathing quickly diminished.
-She wouldn’t nurse right away so they gave here formula which was spat up instantly raising some red flags.
-She was very limp for a new born and we could see the doctors and nurses talking more and more just out of distance.
+She wouldn’t nurse right away so they gave her formula which was spat up instantly, raising some red flags.
+She was very limp for a new born and we could see the doctors and nurses talking more and more, just out of distance.
 I noticed the nurses weren’t leaving the room and our Doctor stayed close by.
-An x-ray was called in to look at the lungs showing still a lot of fluid.
-On a second x-ray the tube placed down the esophagus was seen to curl back up like a fishing hook as if it was hitting something and not reaching the stomach.
+An x-ray was called in to look at the lungs, showing still a lot of fluid.
+On a second x-ray, the tube placed down the esophagus was seen to curl back up like a fishing hook, as if it was hitting something and not reaching the stomach.
 This x-ray showed no sign that the esophagus was attached to the stomach.
 A rare Tracheoesophageal fistula.
 So milk could be flooding the lungs and never reaching where it was supposed to.
-Children’s Hospital Doctors were now talking with West Point and looking at x-rays taken and it was collectively decided that Children’s Hospital would come immediately and take our unnamed baby, now 3 hours old to do an emergency surgery.
+Children’s Hospital Doctors were now talking with West Point and looking at x-rays taken, and it was collectively decided that Children’s Hospital would come immediately and take our unnamed baby, now 3 hours old, to do an emergency surgery.

 For an hour and a half I could feel the enemy’s attacks upon my mind.
-Had I brought this on myself, is this some kind of a punishment or chastening and at the same time there seemed a greater peace that passed understanding.
-He was there with me in that car.
-He being Jesus.
+Had I brought this on myself?
+Is this some kind of a punishment or chastening?
+Yet, at the same time there seemed a greater peace that passed understanding.
+He was there with me in that car - He being Jesus.
 And folks from everywhere across the country were texting in saying they were praying for a specific miracle to be done.
 Namely for the oesophagus to be attached to the stomach.

 Aaron and Sara